 DURK: We also have very powerful chelating agents to soak up transition metals that would otherwise act as powerful free-radical catalysts.
 It's a very complex system.
 It took an awful lot of work to put it together, but the results are quite remarkable.

-One of the things that people notice is that New Feeling contains 9.5% alpha hydroxy acids.
+One of the things that people notice is that our new, improved product contains 9.5% alpha hydroxy acids.
 Now normally, if you were to put a 9.5% alpha hydroxy acid solution on your skin, it'd be pretty irritating.
 A lot of people would get redness and burns.
-That doesn't happen with this product, because of another constituent, a very large electrically charged polymer, which is also what gives New Feeling the wonderful feel when you rub it into your skin.
+That doesn't happen with this product, because of another constituent, a very large electrically charged polymer, which is also what gives our new lotion the wonderful feel when you rub it into your skin.
 This polymer acts as a time-release agent.
 It prevents the alpha hydroxy acids from being too aggressive on the skin.
 It slowly metes them out so you get a much longer lasting effect than if you were to simply put that much plain alpha hydroxy acid on your skin.

 We also have a time course alteration in the pH.
 This means that when it goes on your skin, the pH changes over a period of time in such a way that it continues to provide the benefits as it metes out these active ingredients.
 In fact, with this formulation, I could put it on after coming out of 110s hot spring or hot tub water with no trouble at all - no irritation, no redness, no pain.
 You could even put this on immediately after shaving.
 You may get a very slight stinging, though considerably less than you get from most after-shave lotions.